Shwetha-Selma/q4_samples/guided_shfl_scan_SYCLMigration/README.md

 When working with the command-line interface (CLI), you should configure the oneAPI toolkits using environment variables.
 Set up your CLI environment by sourcing the `setvars` script every time you open a new terminal window.
 This practice ensures that your compiler, libraries, and tools are ready for development.

-## Migrate the `Jacobi CUDA Graphs` Code
+## Migrate the `SHFL_Scan` Sample

 ### Migrate the Code using SYCLomatic

-For this sample, the SYCLomatic tool automatically migrates ~80% of the CUDA runtime APIs to SYCL.
+For this sample, the SYCLomatic tool automatically migrates 100% of the CUDA runtime APIs to SYCL.
 Follow these steps to generate the SYCL code using the compatibility tool.

 1. Clone the required GitHub repository to your local environment.
    ```
    git clone https://github.com/NVIDIA/cuda-samples.git
    ```
-2. Change to the JacobiCudaGraphs sample directory.
+2. Change to the shfl_scan sample directory.
    ```
-   cd cuda-samples/Samples/3_CUDA_Features/jacobiCudaGraphs/
+   cd cuda-samples/Samples/2_Concepts_and_Techniques/shfl_scan/
    ```
 3. Generate a compilation database with intercept-build
    ```